On the equivalence of contact invariants in sutured Floer homology theories: Introduction

 \subsection{Applications}

-In order to define $c_{HF}(\xi)$---in both the \emph{closed} and \emph{with boundary} settings---one first chooses an open book compatible with $\xi$.
-The existing proofs that $c_{HF}(\xi)$ does not depend on this choice rely on Giroux's correspondence---in particular, on its assertion that any two open books compatible with $\xi$ are related by a sequence of positive stabilizations.
-By contrast, our construction of $c_{HM}(\xi)$ is logically independent of this assertion.
-One immediate application of Theorem \ref{thm:main} is therefore a proof of the following well-definedness result from \cite{hkm4} that is logically independent of Giroux's correspondence.

-\begin{theorem}[Honda--Kazez--Mati{\'c}] For any sutured contact manifold $(M,\Gamma,\xi)$, the vanishing or non-vanishing of $c_{HF}(\xi)$ does not depend on the choices made in its construction. \end{theorem}

-The main topological application of Theorem \ref{thm:main} in this paper is to the study of Lagrangian concordance initiated by Chantraine in \cite{chantraine}.
+The main topological application of Theorem \ref{thm:main} discussed in this paper is to the study of Lagrangian concordance initiated by Chantraine in \cite{chantraine}.
 Recall that for Legendrian knots $K_1,K_2\subset (Y,\xi)$, $K_1$ is \emph{Lagrangian concordant} to $K_2$---written $K_1\prec K_2$---if there is an embedded Lagrangian cylinder $C$ in the symplectization of $(Y,\xi)$ such that for some $T>0$.
 Two Legendrian knots related by Lagrangian concordance must have the same classical invariants (Thurston-Bennequin and rotation numbers) \cite{chantraine}.
 A challenging problem, therefore, which has attracted a lot of recent attention, is to find tools for deciding whether two knots with the same classical invariants are Lagrangian concordant.
-Note that this is more difficult than the already formidable task of deciding whether two smoothly isotopic knots with the same classical invariants are Legendrian isotopic.
+Note that this is more difficult than the already formidable task of deciding whether two smoothly isotopic knots with the same classical invariants are Legendrian isotopic, though many known Legendrian isotopy invariants are in fact Lagrangian concordance obstructions, see e.g.\ \cite{cdrgg-gokova}.

-In \cite{bsLeg}, we defined a Legendrian invariant which assigns to a Legendrian $K\subset (Y,\xi)$ a class in monopole knot Floer homology with local coefficients.
+In \cite{bsLeg}, we defined a Legendrian invariant which assigns to a Legendrian knot $K\subset (Y,\xi)$ a class in monopole knot Floer homology with local coefficients.
 It is defined in terms of a certain contact structure $\xi_K$ on the sutured knot complement $Y(K)$ with two meridional sutures,

-Furthermore, we used the functoriality of $c_{HM}$ under exact symplectic cobordism (a feature whose analogue in Heegaard Floer homology has not been established independently of Theorem \ref{thm:closedequiv}) to show that $\mathcal{L}_{HM}$ behaves functorially under Lagrangian concordance, as follows.
+Furthermore, we used the functoriality of $c_{\HM}$ under exact symplectic cobordism (a feature whose analogue in Heegaard Floer homology has not been established independently of Theorem \ref{thm:closedequiv}) to show that $\mathcal{L}_{\HM}$ behaves functorially under Lagrangian concordance, as follows.